adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 	    </div>
 	</div>

-And the selectors for that:
+And the selectors for that might be:

 	/* module container */
 	.basket {}